gisachris/world-Metrics-service/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space Traveler's Hub <a name="about-project"></a>
+# 📖 world-Metrics-service <a name="about-project"></a>

-**The Space Traveler's Hub** The Space Traveler's Hub web application is a web service solution to all individuals out there that focuses on providing a great traveling scheduler and booking service created using React and redux.
+**The world-Metrics-service** The world-Metrics-service web application Welcome to the world class web service that retrieves data from the restCountries API and displays it in a myriad of ways with top notch UI-design and craftsmanship as well as industry standard techniques and functionality to get you the information you desire ab any country in the world

 ## 🛠 Built With <a name="built-with"></a>